Code-Institute-Submissions/MP3-1/test.md

 ![](md_data/test/emailcorrectpatterndb.png)

-After that fix, register form accept expected pattern.
+After that fix, register form accepts expected pattern.
 The only problem was with a typo on email label and placeholder.
-I had to wait for a two weeks until slack user found it!
+I had to wait for two weeks until slack user found it!

 ![](md_data/test/email_slack.png)